tsunami416604/azure-docs.hu-hu/articles/search/search-get-started-dotnet.md

 ---
-title: 'Gyors útmutató: keresési index létrehozása a C# .NET használatával'
+title: 'Quickstart: Create a search index in C# using .NET'
 titleSuffix: Azure Cognitive Search
-description: Ismerteti, hogyan hozhat létre indexet, tölthet be és hogyan futtathat lekérdezéseket az Azure Cognitive Search .NET SDK használatával C# .
+description: In this C# quickstart, learn how to create an index, load data, and run queries using the Azure Cognitive Search .NET SDK.
 manager: nitinme
 author: HeidiSteen
 ms.author: heidist